Definition – What is SQL Transaction?

-Typically transactions have four standard properties and they are abreviated as ‘ACID’.
+Typically transactions in SQL have four standard properties and they are abbreviated as ‘ACID’.

-Transactions are aborted at point of failure, by this way it ensure the operations of work units were completed successfully.
+Transactions in SQL are aborted at point of failure, by this way it ensure the operations of work units were completed successfully.

-Upon a successsful commited transcation, it will ensure the database state is changed.
+Upon a successful commited transaction, it will ensure the database state modifications is done.

 Transactions will operate independently and transparently.

-In case of system failure, it ensures the result of commited Transaction is persist.
+In case of system failure, it ensures the result of commited Transaction is persist across the application.

 Following are the commands used to control the transactions.